top of page

 To make the biggest energy savings and create a healthy home, retrofit projects should take a “fabric first” approach by prioritising:

-4. Providing a continuous layer of vapour permeable insulation around the entire building using natural materials to keep heat in without trapping moisture.
+4. Providing a continuous layer of insulation generally using hygroscopic, vapour permeable materials around the entire building to keep heat in without trapping moisture.

-5. Upgrading the heating system with a low-carbon solution.
+5. Upgrading the heating system with a low-carbon heating system, such as an air source heat pump (ASHP).

 • Instagram